Llo-ops/Llo-ops/README.md

-- 👋 Hi, I’m @Llo-ops
+- 👋 Hi, I’m Gerome
 - 👀 I’m interested in ...
 Fullstack Developing || Web Developing;
 - 🌱 I’m currently learning ...
 React.js, Javascript, and Python;
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Llo-ops/Llo-ops is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.